ziyan/ssh-otp/README.md

 one-time password authentication on SSH conneciton.

-You can find configuration file at:
+You can find the configuration file at:

     ~/.ssh/otp

 Disable